Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: ESQM for Constrained Difference Programming

 Combining the two inequalities above yields

-which verifies \eqref{eq:multiplier_inequality} and thus completes the proof of the lemma. \end{proof} Building upon the preceding lemmas, we now demonstrate the {\em well-definiteness} of the {\em backtracking linesearch} procedure in the CDP-ESQM algorithm, which ensures that the stepsize $\tau_k$ can be determined through a finite backtracking process.
+which verifies \eqref{eq:multiplier_inequality} and thus completes the proof of the lemma. \end{proof} Building upon the preceding lemmas, we now demonstrate the \emph{well-definedness} of the \emph{backtracking linesearch} procedure in the CDP-ESQM algorithm, ensuring that the stepsize $\tau_k$ can be determined through a finite number of backtracking steps. \begin{proposition} The backtracking linesearch procedure in CDP-ESQM terminates in a finite number of steps, i.e., there exists $q_k \in \mathbb{N}$ for which the stepsize $\tau_k = \beta^{q_k}$ satisfies \eqref{eq:linesearch}. \end{proposition} \begin{proof}\, Fix any given $k\in\mathbb N$.
+For each $i \in \mathcal{I}$, since {$g_i$} is of class $\mathcal{C}^{1,1}$ on $X$, Lemma A.11 in \cite{IzmailovSolodov2014} ensures that there exist constants {$r_{g_i}, \varepsilon_{g_i} > 0$} such that the inequality